DHEA and egg quality

 Does DHEA improve egg quality and pregnancy rates

-DHEA (dehydroepiandosterone) is an important building block and precursor for many sexual and steroid hormones.
+DHEA (Wiki: Dehydroepiandosterone) is an important building block and precursor for many sexual and steroid hormones.

-The benefits of DHEA were discovered decades ago (read here: who discovered the effects of DHEA) and are heavily used (sometimes abused!) in anti-aging programs and sports medicine – just take a look at the shops selling supplements that increase testosterone or muscle mass.
+Well, you may be surprised to hear that the benefits of DHEA were discovered already decades ago and are often heavily used in anti-aging programs and sports medicine – just take a look at the shops selling supplements that increase testosterone or muscle mass.